Hamatti/blackhole-game/README.md

 Black hole then sucks in all the numbers touching it and the player with less points sucked in will win.

+Current version of this game is a turn-based game to be played on the same computer.

 Black Hole is originally [a game for two players by Wal Joris](https://nestorgames.com/#blackhole_detail).

 ## Developer Notes